creativecreatorormaybenot/clock/README.md

   + Have a looping animation, i.e.</a> every condition has a loop.

+  + Ideas for conditions:

+    - Sunny: rotate the sun rays about the circle.

+    - Thunderstorm: make the raindrops animate as can be seen [here](https://cdn.dribbble.com/users/2120934/screenshots/6193517/17_tstorm.gif?vid=1).

 * Find better start and end positions for the ball.

 * Create spin-up animation for when the widget is created or updated?